Debbie Does Dallas... Again

 Debbie Does Dallas...
 Again is a 2007 American pornographic film directed by Paul Thomas and released through Vivid Entertainment.
-It is presented as a sequel to the 1978 pornographic classic Debbie Does Dallas.
-The film features Monique Alexander, Savanna Samson, Hillary Scott, Stefani Morgan and Sunny Leone.
+It was presented as a sequel to the 1978 pornographic classic Debbie Does Dallas (but it is not to be confused with Debbie Does Dallas Part II, a 1981 film) The film features Monique Alexander, Savanna Samson, Hillary Scott, Stefani Morgan and Sunny Leone.

 Thomas said rather than remaking the original, "I spun the story closest to Heaven Can Wait, where Debbie dies and is reincarnated in the body of another cheerleader."

 On July 12, 2007, the movie became the first adult title licensed by the Advanced Access Content System (AACS) to be sold in the Blu-ray Disc format.
 It was also the first adult movie available in both HD DVD and Blu-ray formats.
 Other companies had released a very few adult films on Blu-ray by this point, but they were not copy-protected or licensed, and were burned in-house, some on BD-R discs.

 Debbie Does Dallas Again was also the original name of a weekly, 30-minute behind the scenes documentary to the remaking of Debbie Does Dallas – from the casting search for the next Debbie, to planning and shooting of the movie.
 Renamed Debbie Loves Dallas in reruns, it was produced by World of Wonder.